acts-project/acts/docs/howto/profiling.md

 PPROF_PATH=<path/to/pprof> HEAPCHECK=normal <path/to/binary> [binary args]
 ```

-The CPU profiler, memory profiler ad heap checker can be used in tandem.
+The CPU profiler, memory profiler and heap checker can be used in tandem.

 ## Using pprof